-If you are currently using Windows 11, you may have noticed that your PC has been behaving somewhat erratically.
-Many users are desperately searching for a Windows 11 login screen freezing fix after their systems started hanging at the sign-in page.
-Along with this, apps are displaying a “no connection” error despite the internet being active, which can be incredibly frustrating.
+If you’re a Windows 11 user, you may have noticed that your PC has been behaving a little weird.
+After systems began freezing at the sign-in screen, many users are desperately looking for a Windows 11 login screen freezing fix, user.
+On the flip side, apps are showing a “no connection” error when the internet is on, which is really frustrating.

-However, rest assured—you are not alone; this is a widespread problem affecting many users in 2026.
-To address this situation and provide a permanent Windows 11 login screen freezing fix, Microsoft has released an emergency “out-of-band” update (KB5085516).
-In today’s article, we will explain why this update is necessary, what specific issues it resolves, and how you can install it without encountering any errors.
-So, do not worry—stay calm and read on.
+But don’t worry, you are not alone.
+This is a common problem many users are facing in 2026.
+Microsoft has issued an emergency “out-of-band” update (KB5085516) to fix this issue and provide a permanent fix for the Windows 11 login screen freezing fix.
+In today’s post, we will go over why this update is needed, what specific issues it fixes, and how you can install it without any errors.
+So don’t panic.
+Stay cool and read on.

 | Issue | Problem | Status |